About the Program

 - Engage as a citizen.
 Strengthen commitment to meaningful service and community.

-Originally founded in 1981, the Honors Program at The University of Montana began its life in a small office in Corbin Hall with a part-time director, Classics Professor John Madden, and a part-time secretary.
-Over the next decade the number of students in the program grew from a few dozen to approximately 300.
-In 1991, following a lengthy planning process and approval by the UM Faculty Senate, the UM Administration, and the Board of Regents, the Honors Program was transformed into an Honors College.
-Professor John Madden was selected as the College's first Dean.
-The new Honors College was housed in a small third-floor office in Main Hall, where Dean Madden and the College's secretary/advisor received and worked with the increasing number of students who wanted to take advantage of the academic and social opportunities the College could offer them.
+In 1991, following a comprehensive planning process and approval by the UM Faculty Senate, the UM Administration, and the Board of Regents, the Honors Program was officially recognized as the University of Montana Honors College.
+Dr. Madden was selected as the College's first dean and the new University of Montana Honors College moved to a third-floor office in Main Hall.
+There, Dean Madden and the College's secretary/advisor received and worked with the increasing number of students interested in the opportunities the Honors College offered.

 The Office for Civic Engagement (OCE) began as Volunteer Action Services in the spring of 1992.
 Volunteer Action Services (VAS) was a program of the Davidson Honors College designed to coordinate student volunteerism on campus and in the community.
 The office served as a resource center for all students to identify potential volunteer opportunities and match students with community agencies in need of service.
 VAS coordinated a variety of service projects throughout the school year to expose students to the benefits of volunteering and offered service-based internships for students to gain credit for coordinating volunteerism.
 For the first three years the program was staffed by a part-time director and student interns.